 In addition, a smooth surface is required for applying radar-absorbing coatings.
 Rivets ensure a more uniform application of these specialized coatings compared to screws, which may require rework and lead to microcracks.
 Any defects in this coating not only increase the risk of detection but also reduce the effectiveness of the camouflage technology itself.

-However, experts have also put forward another theory: the screws on the Su-57 that arrived in China may represent a temporary fastening used during the prototyping stage or for a pre-production aircraft to facilitate possible modifications or repairs.
-Alternatively, the screws may have been used to attach easily replaceable panels or components that required quick access during maintenance.
-Such panels are usually located in areas considered less important in terms of radar visibility.
+But experts, however, put forward another theory: the screws on the Su-57 that arrived in China may represent a temporary attachment used during the prototyping stage or for a pre-production aircraft to facilitate possible modifications or repairs.
+Alternatively, the screws were used to attach easily replaceable panels or components that required quick access during maintenance.
+Such panels are usually located in areas that are considered less important in terms of radar visibility.
 However, such explanations did little to appease skeptics, who argued that the screws disrupt the streamlined aerodynamic shape of the aircraft and impair its ability to absorb radio waves, which is important for ensuring stealth.

 However, the Su-57 cannot match its American counterparts in terms of stealth.
-With an effective radar cross-section of 0.1 to 0.5 square meters, the Su-57 remains visible to radar, which calls into question the effectiveness of the stealth technologies used in its development.
+With an effective scattering area of 0.1 to 0.5 square meters, the Su-57 remains visible to radar, which calls into question the effectiveness of the stealth technologies used in its development.

 Read more on the topic:

-Brain of the Iron Bird: Unique Footage of the Su-57 Computer Has Appeared
+Brain of the Iron Bird: Unique shots of the Su-57 computer have appeared

 Now on home